 Pin the ruffle arm piece centered on the hole for the neck.
 Stitch in place.

-Take one of the pieces for the body and attach one of the trim pieces by placing them RIGHT sides together and stitch in place.
+Take one of the pieces for the body and attach one of the trim pieces by placing them RIGHT sides together and stitch in place (repeat for other body and trim).
+Next fold the trim toward the WRONG side the fabric matching the bottom of the trim to the top of the trip and top stitch in place.

 I serged both edges to keep them from fraying.